Coyote attack

 Coyote attacks are events where coyotes attack humans.
-While uncommon and rarely cause serious injuries, they have been increasing in frequency, especially in the state of California.
-Although media reports of such attacks generally identify the animals in question as simply "coyotes", the perpetrators of some attacks may have been hybrids known as coywolves.
+While these attacks are uncommon and rarely cause serious injuries, they have been increasing in frequency, especially in California.
+Although media reports generally identify the animals as simply "coyotes", some attackers in northeast North America may be hybrids known as coywolves.

+A summary of the reported incidents below, as of 16 September 2023:

 Description and background

-Coyote attacks on humans are uncommon events and rarely cause serious injuries, but have been increasing in frequency, especially in the state of California.
+Coyote attacks on humans are uncommon events and rarely cause serious injuries, but have been increasing in frequency, especially in California.
 In the 30 years leading up to March 2006, at least 160 attacks occurred in the United States, mostly in the Los Angeles County area.
-Data from the USDA's Wildlife Services, the California Department of Fish and Wildlife, and other sources show that while 41 attacks occurred during the period of 1988–1997, 48 attacks were verified from 1998 through 2003.
-The majority of these incidents occurred in Southern California near the suburban-wildland interface.
+Data from the United States Department of Agriculture's Wildlife Services, the California Department of Fish and Wildlife, and other sources show that while 41 attacks occurred during the 10-year period of 1988–1997, 48 attacks were verified during the 6-year period of 1998 through 2003.
+The majority of these incidents occurred in Southern California near the wildland-suburban interface.

 Coyotes are losing their fear of humans, which is further worsened by people intentionally or unintentionally feeding coyotes.
-In such situations, some coyotes have begun to act aggressively toward humans, chasing joggers and bicyclists, confronting people walking their dogs, and stalking small children.
+In such situations, some coyotes have begun to act aggressively toward humans—chasing joggers and bicyclists, confronting people walking their dogs, and stalking small children.